Prastiwar/Prastiwar/README.md

 ## 👋 Welcome on Tomasz Piowczyk's profile

-I'm .NET Software Developer.
-Programming mostly desktop applications or tools used in game industry.
-Usually working with technologies as WPF/ASP.NET/Xamarin.Forms/Entity Framework Core and SQL.
+I'm **Software Engineer** with mostly **.NET** background.
+I used to code desktop applications or tools used in game industry in tech stack: WPF/ASP.NET/Xamarin.Forms/Entity Framework Core and SQL.

+Currently I'm motivated and target to explore and work with software as **Go Developer**.

 See me also on: